A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1873—Italy: Angelo Inganni’s painting, Festa di nozze in un cortile (Wedding Party in a Courtyard) includes a trombone playing with a small ensemble (see detail and full image below; public domain) (Trieste, Civico Museo Revoltella).

 1873-1901—England: The brass band movement is dominated by 3 conductors: John Gladney, Alexander Owen, and Edwin Swift.
 Every Open Contest except one during this span is won by bands conducted by one of these 3.
 The standard brass band format is established during this time and features instrumentation favored by these 3 conductors.
 It includes 2 tenor trombones and a bass trombone (Herbert, Brass Bands 182).

 1874—Bethlehem, Pennsylvania: The Moravians at Bethlehem, Pennsylvania, an engraving by A.R.
-Waud published in Harper’s Weekly, depicts trombone ensembles performing from a church tower (“Funeral Notes”) and at a graveside service (“Burial Service”) (see above detail; public domain) (Harper’s Weekly, 1874, Issue 4/18, p.
+Waud published in Harper’s Weekly, depicts trombone ensembles performing from a church tower (“Funeral Notes”) and at a graveside service (“Burial Service”) (see below detail; public domain) (Harper’s Weekly, 1874, Issue 4/18, p.
 346).

 1874—Giuseppe Verdi composes his Manzoni Requiem, often called his “greatest opera,” in honor of poet-patriot Alessandro Manzoni.
 Premiered a year later at the Church of San Marco, Milan, the work calls for 3 trombones.
 The “Dies irae,” in particular, in which “volcanic anger is depicted by the powerful brass and timpani,” utilizes trombone prominently (Chase 300).